Richard Sparrow House

 The Richard Sparrow House is a historic house at 42 Summer Street in Plymouth, Massachusetts and the oldest surviving house in Plymouth.

 The house was built around 1640 by Richard Sparrow, an English surveyor who arrived in Plymouth in 1636.
-He was granted a 16 acre tract of land in 1636 on which the house was later built.
+He was granted a 16 acre tract of land in 1636 on which he later built the house.
 Sparrow moved to Eastham in 1653.
 The Richard Sparrow House was added to the National Register of Historic Places in 1974.
-The house is now operated as a house museum and art gallery and is part of Plymouth Village Historic District.
+It is now operated as a house museum and art gallery and is part of Plymouth Village Historic District.